-The Intercontinental Hotel Group (IHG) is one of the largest hotel companies in the world and their IHG Rewards Program has millions of members.
-It also became a favorite of mine in years of business and leisure travel – yet it doesn’t get much love in the blogosphere.
-Why, you might ask?
-It’s a good program and worth checking out, for business travelers and infrequent leisure travelers alike!
-Read on to find out all you need to know about the IHG Rewards Program!
+The Intercontinental Hotel Group (IHG) is one of the largest hotel companies in the world and their IHG Rewards Program has 100 million of members.
+It became a favorite of mine in years of business and leisure travel – yet it doesn’t get much love in the blogosphere.
+With great international coverage at any budget, easy to earn status and generous promotions and a great credit card, it’s one of the hotel rewards programs I recommend most to friends and family!
+Read on to find out if it is the right program for you!

-This is an updated review of the IHG Rewards program, using the latest hotel numbers, points categories, earning and redemption rates, points value and status levels!
+This review of the IHG Rewards program is updated in 2017, using the latest hotel numbers, points categories, earning and redemption rates, points value and status levels!

 Who are they?
 IHG Rewards Club is the reward program of the InterContinental Hotel Group (IHG).
 They are one of the largest hotel chains in the world with more than 5,000 hotels in almost 100 countries in the world.
 That gives them leading reach in the industry.
 They have 75% of their hotels in the Americas, but that still gives you more hotels in Asia and Europe than Starwood, Hyatt or Carlson have worldwide!
 And if you travel off the beaten path, it might well be the only chain hotel you will find….

-The majority of their hotels are mid-scale properties – the Holiday Inn and HI Express brands makes up 73%.
-But it also includes almost 200 upscale InterContinental Hotels, with many aspirational city hotels and destination resorts!
+The majority of their hotels are mid-scale properties – the Holiday Inn and HI Express brands makes up 72%.
+But it also includes almost 250 upscale hotels, with many aspirational city hotels and destination resorts!
 Want to know more – check out the IHG Facts & Figures!

 Why should I care?
 IHG Rewards Club became my key program for very simple reasons: worldwide coverage, easy access to status, a great credit card and fantastic aspirational properties.
-IHG has twice as many hotels in Europe, Asia, Africa and the Middle East than Hilton, Marriott, Hyatt or Starwood, so if you travel internationally, you will run into IHG a lot and often, they are the only global brand!
+While Marriott has passed IHG in the number of hotels outside the US with the acquisition of Starwood, there are still many places of the beaten path where IHG is the only major chain hotel you’ll find!